 Fair Information Practices

-In order to be in line with Fair Information Practices, we will notify users either via email or in-site notification within 1 business day, should a data breach occur.
+To align with Fair Information Practices, we will notify users via email or in-site notification within one business day should a data breach occur.

 CAN SPAM Act